citizenfx/fivem-docs/content/docs/client-manual/shortcut.md

 ---

-Please note that this will not affect the FiveM instalation.
+Please note that this will not affect the FiveM installation.
 You can easily repeat the steps if you missed something.
 For any issue, join our [Discord](https://discord.gg/fivem).